 Permanent crowns are a popular and common treatment.
 They fully encase your teeth.
 Teeth in the front of the mouth can’t stand extremely intense forces when biting.
 All-ceramic (also called all-porcelain) crowns provide a natural look and strength to front teeth.

 Teeth in the back of the mouth must be strong enough to withstand great forces when we chew foods.
 Ceramic restorations are not strong enough.
-Porcelain fused to metal (PFM) provide a natural look, as well as durability.
+Porcelain fused to metal (PFM) provides a natural look, as well as durability.
 It is incredibly stain resistant, as well.

 We will do an impression of the tooth.
 This shows the tooth’s relationship to neighboring and opposing teeth.
 We will send your images and the impression to our lab, along with Dr. Fondriest’s design plan.
 A temporary crown will protect your tooth while the permanent cap is created.